johnny-lighthouse/Process-Controller/README.md

 * add exception handling
  * network down
  * file missing or unexpected content
-* revise hardware switch circuit
+* revise hardware switch circuit, @pi & @box
-* try with alternate media player?
 * add volume control, remote volume control?
 * logging
 * external config file read on everyloop
 * write test suite
 * handle timezones and dst
+* interface with an occupancy indicator, do not run if daylights are not on?

 ### nice to have
 * generalize time condition mechanism to accomodate arbitrarily complex scedules?